LordAshes/TaleSpire-CustomMiniPlugin/README.md

 TaleSpire_CustomData\Minis\Wizard01\Wizard01

 Transformations are automatically loaded when the board is loaded as long as the client has the corresponding content files.

+### Initiating Effect

+Each mini can have one effect active at a time.
+This process works identically to the Mini Transformation process except it is done to a separate Effects game object and does not remove the mesh of the original mini nor the Mini Transformation object.
+Pressing the Effects shortcut (Left CTRL + E by default but can be changed in the R2ModMan config) brings up a similar dialog to the Mini Transformation.
+Enter the name of the (effect) content as usual.
+It will be applied to the mini while maintaining the mini's appearance.
+This is ideal for adding effects which are tied to the caster's position.

+### Removing Effects

+The transformation dialogs now has a Remove button which will remove mini transformations and effects (depending on which dialog is used).
+However, please note that the Remove for Mini Transformation is less useful since the original mini mesh is not restored.

 ## Adding Custom Content